pupperemeritus/glance-a-lot/abstract.md

 social media creates echo chambers, causes fear of missing out and other issues.
 We propose a discord bot that keeps track of people going through a tough time using machine learning.
-Along with this functionality, this bot aims to provide web search using different search engines, server statistics and growth prediction using machine learning, displaying weather information and setting reminders.
+Along with this functionality, this bot aims to provide web search using different search engines, detecting emotion using machine learning and displaying weather information.

 ## OBJECTIVES